Skip to content

 Connecting GitHub for repository access

 When creating a project from GitHub, Agentweaver lists your repositories.
-If your GitHub account is not yet connected (or the token has been revoked), the repository picker shows a Connect GitHub prompt.
+If the GitHub account needed for that action is not yet connected (or its token has been revoked), the repository picker shows a Connect GitHub prompt.

 Click Connect GitHub to start the authorization flow.
 After authorizing, the dialog reloads and your repositories appear.